Edgarkimbugwe/CLMP-Detector/README.md

 ## Credits

-- The template used for this project belongs to CodeInstitute - [GitHub](https://github.com/Code-Institute-Submissions)
+- The template used for this project belongs to CodeInstitute (CI) - [GitHub](https://github.com/Code-Institute-Submissions)

-- CI's Malaria Detection walkthrough
+- CI's Malaria Detection walkthrough - Used as a guideline for working with the CLPM project

 - Edureka - [Cancer Detection Using Deep Learning](https://www.youtube.com/watch?v=7MceDfpnP8k&list=PL9ooVrP1hQOFx3U6DNqm-IwbWARdw2iEB&ab_channel=edureka%21)